abaziz026/stock-market-prediction-linear-regression/Readme.md

-Stock Market Prediction using Linear Regression.
+Stock Market Prediction using Linear Regression and Python3.